7 Ways To Express Amazement In Spanish (In 7 Of The Most Amazing Places In South America)

 We will start our tour of awe-inspiring destinations at the northern end of the continent and make our way south.
 First stop: Ecuador!

 The Galapagos Islands have held sway over the public imagination ever since they featured in Charles Darwin’s Origin of Species.
 The amazing biodiversity of this island chain was central to the development of Darwin’s theory of evolution.
 The Ecuadorian government is working hard to ensure that the islands stay as pristine as the day Darwin first set foot on them to study finches and giant tortoises.
 Today, the islands and surrounding marine reserve are protected wildlife areas that can only be visited with the help of specially licensed tours.
 If your idea of adventure is more about creatures than creature comforts, the Galapagos are a must-see!

 – What to say: Está bestial.

-The photo above might one of the most iconic images on Earth, but a photograph is no replacement for setting foot in the lost city of the Incas yourself.
-A trip to Machu Picchu means a an epic multi-day hike (or far more comfortable 3-hour train ride) through jungle and mountain terrain.
-The city ruins are only the cherry on top of an amazing experience in the Andes mountains.
+The photo above might be one of the most iconic images on Earth, but a photograph is no replacement for personally setting foot in the lost city of the Incas.
+A trip to Machu Picchu means an epic multi-day hike (or a far more comfortable 3-hour train ride) through jungle and mountainous terrain.
+The city ruins are only the cherry on top of an amazing experience in the Andes Mountains.
 The views will take your breath away, no matter how many times you’ve seen them in pictures.